AutonomousDroneDevelopers/autonomousdronedevelopers.github.io/_pages/home.md

 <h2>The Intelligent Flight Lab develops intelligent functionality for robotic systems.
 We operate in the De Vinci Innovation Center (Paris, France).</h2>

+- Providing our demoes online and in real life, as well as meeting with prospective collaborators.
+- Developing with the help of our workspace (simulators, validation testing, etc).
 <!-- {% include gallery id="gallery_gpu" caption="" %} -->
 <!-- See [GPU specs](https://fr.msi.com/All-in-One-PC/Gaming-24GE-2QE) -->